 Student Health and Wellness continues to offer the full range of health care options available in the state of Connecticut, including reproductive health services.
-We continue to serve as an advocate for our students and the community we serve.
+SHaW serves as a resource for our students to ensure access to high quality healthcare services.
 For more information, including statements on the overturn of Roe v.
 Wade, please see, A statement from UConn President Dr. Radenka Maric and UConn Health CEO Dr. Bruce Liang, Governor Lamont Statement on U.S. Supreme Court Decision Overturning Roe v.
 Wade, and the American College Health Association (ACHA) Statement on the Overturn of Roe v.
 Wade.

 HPV Vaccine and Clinics